trinitystake/website/docs/validator/README.md

 To set up a Validator successfully, you should possess a moderate level of proficiency in Linux and networking.
 This guide has been designed to assist users in comprehending all the necessary steps required for setting up a full node and becoming a Validator.

-Once you've become a Validator, it is strongly recommended to explore the following sub-modules to enhance both security and contribute to greater network decentralization.
+Once you've become a Validator, it is strongly recommended to explore the following sub-modules to enhance security:
 - [TMKMS Setup](/docs/category/tmkms-setup): protect your private validator key with the Tendermint Key Managemet System
+- [Cosmovisor](/docs/category/cosmovisor): a tool within that assists in the smooth and safe upgrade of the blockchain software
+- [REStake App Setup](/docs/category/restake-app-setup): a guide to join Restake.app and enable your Validator for autocompound

+We also highly advise setting up a monitoring system to avoid downtime, missed blocks, and damage to your reputation.
+Please refer to the guide below.
 - [Monitoring Tools](/docs/monitoring): make sure everything works properly on your Validator machine

-- [REStake App Setup](/docs/category/restake-app-setup): a guide to join Restake.app and enable your Validator for autocompound
-- [RPC Exposure](/docs/category/rpc-exposure): enable remote execution of functions and access to node services
+### Voting power

+In order to become an active Sentinel validator you’ll need to accumulate enough voting power.
+Voting power is the metric that decides if a technical valid validator is active or not.
+You will receive voting power by delegating DVPN to your validator or have other people delegate DVPN to your validator.
+1 DVPN equals 1 voting power.
+How much voting power is required to be come active can be seen on the [Blockchain Explorer](https://explorer.sentinel.co/validator).
+Sort on voting power and check what the lowest amount is.
+You’ll need to require more voting power than that in order to become an active validator, sign transactions and get rewarded for it.